This blog post was updated on January 20, 2022.

 On the third Monday of January each year, the United States pays tribute to Martin Luther King, Jr., the voice and leader of the Civil Rights Movement.
-Travelers won’t have a hard time finding traces of MLK’s cause all throughout the southern United States.
+Travelers won’t have a hard time finding traces of MLK’s cause all throughout the southern United States, that’s for sure!

 But Montgomery, the capital city of Alabama, lays claim to a number of notable Martin Luther King sites — places where he lived, preached, and is forever remembered.
-While Montgomery seldom makes lists of must-see cities, the capital is worth the trip to the middle of Alabama (cheap domestic flights or not).
+While Montgomery seldom makes lists of must-see cities, the capital is worth the trip to the middle of Alabama.
 Known mostly for being where Rosa Parks famously refused to give up her seat on a bus, the time Martin Luther King, Jr. spent in Montgomery can also still be felt by following this itinerary through town.

 See where MLK preached at the Dexter Avenue King Memorial Baptist Church